 - You can get your own individual health insurance policy.

-As with everything else in life, there are pros and cons to each of these options.
+Here are the pros and cons of each of these options.

 Getting health insurance through your own employer will probably be the least expensive way to get health insurance.
 But, of course, you can only get insurance through your employer if: a) you are employed; and b) your employer offers health insurance.